RCXcrafter/Ragdoll-Adventure/README.md

 # Ragdoll-Adventure
-I put a minecraft resourcepack on github,
+I put a minecraft resourcepack on github, I know that's not the intention of github but it looks like it will work well.